Skip to content

 Canter and Larkin published the circle hypothesis in Journal of Environmental Psychology in 1993, the same year Rossmo published CGT.
 For marauder offenders (those who operate radially from a fixed base), the anchor point falls within the circle defined by the two most geographically distant crime sites as its diameter.
 The empirical basis was 45 British serial rapists; approximately 87% compliance with the prediction was observed.

 The marauder vs commuter typology follows directly.
 Marauders operate within a radius around a stable anchor point.
 Commuters travel from that point into a separate crime area and return.
-Lundrigan and Canter (2001) found approximately 60% of 120 US serial murderers showed a marauder pattern; the commuter pattern was more common where victims were transported and when the offender had changed residence during the series.
+Lundrigan and Canter (2001) found the majority of serial murderers showed a marauder pattern across a combined sample of 126 US and 29 UK serial killers; the commuter pattern was more common where victims were transported and when the offender had changed residence during the series.
 The circle hypothesis performs poorly for commuters, whose crime sites and anchor point are in separate geographic clusters.

 Dragnet software (University of Liverpool) implements the Canter approach via both the circle hypothesis and an independently derived decay function, and has been used by the NCA and other UK law-enforcement agencies alongside Rigel.

 Brent Snook, Craig Bennell, and their collaborators published a series of papers between 2002 and 2005 that tested the practical performance of CGT and the circle hypothesis against simpler decision heuristics.
-The core papers are Snook, Canter, and Bennell (2002) in Behavioral Sciences and the Law and Snook, Zito, Bennell, and Taylor (2005) in Criminal Justice and Behavior.
+The core papers are Snook, Canter, and Bennell (2002) in Behavioral Sciences and the Law and Snook, Zito, Bennell, and Taylor (2005) in Journal of Quantitative Criminology.

 The 2002 study compared anchor-point-prediction accuracy across four methods in a sample of 54 British serial murderers: CGT (Rigel), Dragnet (circle hypothesis), the geographic centroid (average of all crime sites), and the spatial median.
 On most accuracy metrics, the simple geometric heuristics performed comparably to the full algorithms.
 The 2005 paper extended this to untrained participants and found they matched algorithmic accuracy by guessing the cluster centre.